vackosar/vackosar.github.io/_drafts/2022-01-09-7-powers-moats-through-lens-of-dibellos-business-mental-model.md

 permalink: /:categories/:title
 ---

 The [Helmer's 7 Powers book](https://www.goodreads.com/book/show/32816087-7-powers) lists 7 barriers that protect margins of businesses and how to attain them.
 [DiBello's research](https://wtri.com/wp-content/uploads/2015/06/Informed-By-Knowledge-Chapter-12.pdf) suggests that great business people understand all three partially independent aspects or dimensions of business: demand, supply, capital.
 The text below may provide you additional insights into both through combination of the ideas above.
-For example, Helmer's book seems to miss capital side of the described moats that the perpective below naturally brings out.
+For example, Helmer's book seems to miss capital side of the described moats and networks effects between suppliers and investors, that the perspective below naturally brings out.

 I have partially restated and aligned some of the concepts in contrast to the references to offer interesting view, so be aware.
-Also this is my initial version of the post on this topic.
+Additionaly, this is my initial version of the post on this topic.

 ## DiBello Mental Model Dimensions
 DiBello's research suggests that there is a triad of crucial aspects of a business that great business people understand.
-Here I restate modified DiBello's dimensions of mental model of business.
-For details I recommend reading [Mental Model of Business](https://commoncog.com/blog/business-mental-model/)
+Here I restate modified DiBello's dimensions of mental model of business, adding units, agents, and related terms.
+For details, I recommend reading [Mental Model of Business](https://commoncog.com/blog/business-mental-model/)

 - Demand (market, market trends, competitive analysis, positioning, "strategy")
 	- unit = deal, sale, brand assets
-	- agents = customers, marketing agencies, marketers, CMO, Business Development
+	- agents = customers, marketing agencies, marketers, CMO, Business Development, ...
 	- terms: competition, prospect, cost of goods sold, return on ads spend, ...
 - Supply (manufacturing, production, product development, operations, "leadership")
 	- unit = product, service, productive assets